A measure-valued HJB perspective on Bayesian optimal adaptive control: Viscosity theory and proof of main result

 Now, for $n\in\Nb$, pick $m_n\ge N_n$ and let

 Since $(V^{m_n}-\varphi)(\bar\mu)\ge 0$, it follows that $\mu_n\in B_{\varepsilon_n}(\bar\mu)$.
 We note that

 which completes the proof. \end{proof}

-Theorem~\ref{thm:dpp} together with Lemma~\ref{lem:pick_mu_n_continuity} immediately gives the following version of the DPP; we here focus on the inequality which will be needed for proving the subsolution property below and note that this inequality relies on the `deep inequality' of the DPP:
+Theorem~\ref{thm:dpp} together with Lemma~\ref{lem:pick_mu_n_continuity} immediately gives the following version of the DPP (note that the full strength of the lemma is in fact not used); we here focus on the inequality which will be needed for proving the subsolution property below and note that this inequality relies on the `deep inequality' of the DPP: